 History of Wyoming's Name

-Origins Our State's Name
+Origins of Our State's Name

 The musical name "Wyoming" was used by J.M.
 Ashley of Ohio, who, as early as 1865, introduced a bill to Congress to provide a "temporary government for the territory of Wyoming."
 It was to be formed from portions of the Dakota, Utah, and Idaho territories.
 The bill was referred to a committee where it rested until 1868.
 During debate on the bill in the U.S. Senate in 1868, other possible names were suggested, such as Cheyenne, Shoshoni, Arapaho, Sioux, Platte, Big Horn, Yellowstone, Sweetwater, and Lincoln.